junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Introduced in House
 - 2009-09-10 — Introduced in House
 - 2009-09-10 — Referred to the House Committee on Homeland Security.
+- 2009-09-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Clarke objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-09-30 — Considered under suspension of the rules. (consideration: CR H10078-10080)
+- 2009-09-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+731.
+- 2009-09-30 — Ms. Clarke moved to suspend the rules and agree to the resolution.
+- 2009-10-01 — Considered as unfinished business. (consideration: CR H10433)
+- 2009-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 9/30/2009 H10078)
+- 2009-10-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 9/30/2009 H10078)